Jesus to miss start of season after knee surgery

 Speaking after Arsenal beat Monaco 6-5 on penalties following a 1-1 draw at Emirates Stadium, the Gunners boss said Jesus had felt some pain in his knee for the past few weeks.

 "Unfortunately he had a little procedure this morning.
-He had some discomfort in his knee that has been causing some issues and they had to go in and resolve it.
-It's not major but he will be out for a few weeks I think," he said.
+He had some irritation in the knee and we had to get it resolved.
+It's not major but he will be out for a few weeks I think," Arteta said.

-"We had to make a decision and the best one is to protect the player and to get him back as quickly as possible, so we decided to do it.
+"We had to make a decision and the best one is to protect the player and to get him back as quickly as possible, so we decided to do it."

-"He had some irritation in the knee and we had to get it resolved."

 Jesus' injury comes four days before Arsenal face treble winners Manchester City in the Community Shield and 10 days before their first match of the Premier League season against Nottingham Forest.